JuliaMath/NFFT.jl/docs/src/performance.md

 # Accuracy and Performance

+!!! note
+    This page is still under construction.
+Please do not take the accuracy and benchmarks of NFFT3 and FINUFFT seriously.

 Next, the accuracy and the performance of NFFT.jl is investigated.
 For comparison we use the well-tested and well-tuned C library NFFT3.
 The shown data are useful for understanding the performance characteristics of the NFFT and help choosing the parameters accordingly.